-I can consider my very first time to travel by plane to be on my own a long time ago to Los Angeles, California, well technically, I have some family friends on board on the same flight, but I had nobody else traveling with me having the exact place to go and itineraries the whole time.
+I can consider my very first time to travel by plane to be on my own, a long time ago, was to Los Angeles, California, well technically, I have some family friends on board on the same flight, but I had nobody else traveling with me having the exact place to go and itineraries the whole time.
 From then on, I travel alone most of the time.
 I may have a few ones but to places I have already been to alone.

 I don’t really find traveling alone intimidating, scary, or isolating but I admit going through it with friends is one of the best!
 Creating memories with some best buddies make the trip much more special.